Details

 Or literally: 'how are those (that) you want to borrow'?
 In this example, qanoq ittunik, 'some that are how?' acts as a modifier of the verb atorumavit, 'thou want to borrow (something)?', where (something) is an oblique object referenced by the instrumental case; here instrumental plural N{nək}.
 The construction {qanuq} {ət}V is here nominalised by the intransitive participle V{ðuq}N, and qanoq ittoq thus means '(something that) is how?'.
 In this example, we also see that even though {ət}V indeed is a t-stem, it does not get the usual 'ts' in combination with V{ðuq}N.

-With the particle ima and is anaphoric variant taama, i.e. {ima} {ət}V and {taima} {ət}V, usually joined as an enclitic with assimilation of the [i] sound by [a], i.e. imaappoq and taamaappoq.
+With the particle ima and is anaphoric variant taama, i.e. {ima} {ət}V and {taima} {ət}V. Note that this is usually written as a single word instead; see the derivational enclitic *{ət}V for examples of this.

-Or ima ippoq, if written as separate words.
+Or imaappoq, if written as a single word.

 With the particle soorlu, i.e. {suuqlu} {ət}V.